 Field Description Data Source name Displays the STIX data source name from where the data is retrieved.
 Timestamp The time when the event was created.

-Indicator Details Indicator Title: Displays the details that contains a pattern that can be used to detect suspicious or malicious cyber activity.
+Field Description Indicator Details Indicator Title: Displays the details that contains a pattern that can be used to detect suspicious or malicious cyber activity.
 ID: Displays the ID of the selected indicator.
 Produced by: Displays the user role who requested for the STIX data.
 Description: Displays details about the selected IP address which are being watch listed.

-Field Description Observable Observable Title: Displays and conveys information about cyber security related entities such as files, systems, and networks using the STIX Cyber-observable Objects (SCOs).
-ID: Displays the ID of the selected observable.
-(Optional) Sightings Sightings Title: Displays the name of the sighting source.
+Observable Observable Title: Displays and conveys information about cyber security related entities such as files, systems, and networks using the STIX Cyber-observable Objects (SCOs).
+ID: Displays the ID of the selected observable. id.
+Displays the id of the selected observable.
+(Optional) SightingsREST Sightings Title: Displays the name of the sighting source.
 Confidence: Displays the criticality of the sighting.
 Reference: Displays the reference URL of the sighting source.